brousch/WaznexServer/README.md

 ## Version 0.4 (current stable) ##

+- Added Vagrant for easier development

 ## Version 0.3 ##

-Newer versions of Flask and dependencies.
-Diagnostic image link between sizes and mark bad.
-Mark bad button.
+- Newer versions of Flask and dependencies.
+- Diagnostic image link between sizes and mark bad.
+- Mark bad button.

 ## Version 0.2 ##

-It now has a database backend using SQLAlchemy instead of the thread-unsafe global list.
+- It now has a database backend using SQLAlchemy instead of the thread-unsafe global list.
 This has only been tested with Sqlite so far.
-You can now control how many images are shown on the main page - it's no longer hard-coded to 3.
+- You can now control how many images are shown on the main page - it's no longer hard-coded to 3.

 ## Version 0.1 ##

 ### Capabilities ###

-Version 0.1 includes the bare essentials of a working server.
-It can accept file uploads and will display the three most recent uploads using the mobile web theme.
-It generates two additional sized versions of each photo: a downsized version with maximum size of 1024x1024 pixels, and a thumbnail version with a maximum size of 316x316 pixels.
+- Version 0.1 includes the bare essentials of a working server.
+- It can accept file uploads and will display the three most recent uploads using the mobile web theme.
+- It generates two additional sized versions of each photo: a downsized version with maximum size of 1024x1024 pixels, and a thumbnail version with a maximum size of 316x316 pixels.
 The downsized version is useful for viewing on mobile platforms that limit download size (WebOS).
 The thumbnail version is sized to fit the mobile theme width.

 ### Tested on ###